richardcalahan/mongoid_listable/README.md

 The `listed` macro will assign a `position` field and a `list` scope to the Photo class.
 All Photo instances that are created, destroyed, or have their position field updated will trigger a reording of all sibling instances.

+Non-relational lists can have as many listed contexts as needed.
+You'll need to specify both the `scope` and the `field` options in these cases.

+    class Photo

+      include Mongoid::Document
+      include Mongoid::Listable

+      listed :scope :list, field: :position
+      listed :scope :slideshow, field: :slideshow_position

+    end

 ## Basic Usage - Has Many / Embeds Many